neftjs/neft/request.coffee.md

 Request::destroy()
 ------------------

-Marks request as resolved.
+Use this method to mark a request as resolved.
 This action is terminal.

-It's not necessary to call this method manually, because `response` gives a signal to destroy the request.

-This method calls `Request::destroyed()` signal.
+It's called automatically by the [Networking.Response][].

 		destroy: ->
 			assert.ok @pending

-			utils.defineProperty @, 'pending', utils.ENUMERABLE, false
+			@pending = false
 			@destroyed()

-			null
+			return

 *String* Request::toString()
 ----------------------------

-Returns string describing the request.
+This method returns a string describing the request.

+It contains a *Request::method*, a *Request::uri* and a *Request::type*.

 ```
 console.log(req.toString);
-// get /users/id as object
+// get /users/id as json
 ```

 		toString: ->